stimulusreflex/stimulus_reflex/docs/events.md

 ## The Four Horsemen aka Key Events

 We're going to quickly cover the four primary key-capture events available to the modern JavaScript developer.
-While they all have their uses, it's quite likely that you're going to stick one or two of them.
+While they all have their uses, it's quite likely that you're going to stick to one or two of them.

 The _key_ thing to remember is that `keydown` and `keyup` indicate which key is **pressed**, while `keypress` indicates which **character was entered**.
 A lowercase "a" will be reported as 65 by `keydown` and `keyup`, but as 97 by `keypress`.
 An uppercase "A" is reported as 65 by all events.